mlverse/torchwavelets/README.md

 ## Wavelet Analysis as per Torrence and Compo, 1998

 This is an implementation of the wavelet analysis technique explained in Torrence and Compo's 1998 paper "A Practical Guide to Wavelet Analysis", which set a standard and is often cited as a primary reference.
-The code is a port to R of Tom Runia's Pytorch implementation, <https://github.com/QUVA-Lab/PyTorchWavelets/>, itself based on Aaron O'Leary's <https://github.com/aaren/wavelets/>.
+The code is mostly a port to R of Tom Runia's PyTorch implementation, <https://github.com/QUVA-Lab/PyTorchWavelets/>, itself based on Aaron O'Leary's <https://github.com/aaren/wavelets/>.

-Following Runia, we use `nn_conv1()` modules to compute the wavelet transform.
-On larger-size signals, this will not be fast, *unless* you have a GPU.
-We are therefore considering to add an alternative implementation that follows the common strategy of executing the computation in the Fourier domain.
+We also provide an alternative implementation that, instead of making use of neural network modules in the time domain, follows the "classical" strategy of performing the analysis in the Fourier domain. *This method is actually the default,* since with long sequences, you need a GPU to achieve good time-domain performance.
+See the code example below for how to switch between implementations.

 ## Niño example